Punktum-dk/epp-service-specification/README.md

 In general the service is not localized and all EPP related errors and messages are provided in English.

-<a name="authorization"></a>
+<a name="additional-limitations"></a>
-## Authorization
+## Additional limitations

-More specifically, the service does not support the following features of the EPP protocol:
+The service does not support the following features of the EPP protocol:

 * Authorization